JSON-RPC & Hello World

 GRANT EXECUTE ON FUNCTION api.hello_world(jsonb) TO demo_user;

--- 4. Allow PgArachne (system user) to switch to demo_user
+-- Required for JWT auth only: allow PgArachne to switch to demo_user

 GRANT demo_user TO pgarachne;